ropensci-archive/pubchunks/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There were no problems with the 1 reverse dependency.

 --------

-This version fixes a problem in the examples and improves references extraction from XML format articles.
+This version introduced a new parameter in a function and fixes an XML parsing issue.

 Thanks!
 Scott Chamberlain